thisisobate/kyverno-website/src/content/docs/docs/exceptions/index.md

           namespaces:
             - delta
   podSecurity:
-    - controlName: "Running as Non-root"
+    - controlName: 'Running as Non-root'
 ```

 The following Pod satisfies all controls in the restricted profile except the `Running as Non-root` control but it matches the exception.
 Hence, it will be successfully created.